devoteam-se/devolunch/README.md

 # DevoLunch

 ## Description

 DevoLunch is an lunch app used for providing the todays lunch menus nearby the office.

-The hosted version can be found at: https://devolunch.ey.r.appspot.com/.
+The hosted version can be found at: https://devolunch-wbsypybpra-ey.a.run.app/.

 ## Technologies

 DevoLunch is built with the following tools:

 - Frontend: React v17
 - Backend: Node.js 14 w/ express
-- Web hosting: GCP w/ [Cloud Run][https://cloud.google.com/run/docs]
+- Web hosting: Docker in GCP w/ [Cloud Run](https://cloud.google.com/run/docs)

 ## Setup